What Are The 9 Tapping Points?

 Location: Find the fleshy part of the outer edge of your hand.
 It is located between the base of your pinky finger and your wrist.

 How to use it: Use the fingertips of your opposite hand to tap firmly here.
 This point is used for the "Setup Statement."
 This is where you acknowledge the problem (e.g., "Even though I have this anxiety...") and offer self-acceptance ("...I deeply and completely accept myself").
+Tapping here helps reverse psychological polarity, preparing your system to accept the changes you are about to make.

 The Sequence Points